-If you would like to check in your camper's medications prior to the start of the camp session for ease of dropoff, please contact Meghan Wiant at 330.644.4512 (ext.
+If you would like to check your camper's medications in with the nurse prior to the start of the camp session, please contact Meghan Wiant at 330.644.4512 (ext.
 3207) or email meghanw@akronymca.org to schedule an appointment.

-Camp will notify parents/guardians for a variety of health care concerns which may include vomiting or diarrhea, a suspected broken bone or sprain, rashes, lice, any medical situation that requires care we cannot provide, and behavioral concerns.
+Camp may contact parents/guardians for a variety of health care concerns, which may include vomiting or diarrhea, a suspected broken bone or sprain, rashes, lice, any medical situation that requires care we cannot provide, and behavioral concerns.